Get your tickets for Collaborative, the nonprofit conference for innovative leaders. See you May 14-15 in Chicago!

 Cryptocurrency donations continue to gain traction.
 We’re here to help your nonprofit understand their impact on your fundraising diversification strategy.

-The crypto marketplace is worth over $1 trillion and boasts more than 100 million users across the globe.
+The crypto marketplace is worth over $1 trillion and boasts more than 100 million users worldwide.
 Bitcoin alone was valued at about $653 million as of March 2021.

 It’s challenging for nonprofit leaders to navigate the rise of this exploding technology with increasingly more digital currencies.